HolyBlackCat/quasi-msys2/README.md

   This will run in Wine.
 Fine for a hello world, but build systems tend to choke on this.

-  Obiously the compiler needs to be installed in quasi-msys2 for this to work.
+  Obviously the compiler needs to be installed in quasi-msys2 for this to work.

 * **MSYS2 GCC** (`msys2_gcc`)

   This will run in Wine.
 Fine for a hello world, but build systems tend to choke on this.

-  Obiously the compiler needs to be installed in quasi-msys2 for this to work.
+  Obviously the compiler needs to be installed in quasi-msys2 for this to work.

   This is not available in the `CLANG64` environment.